 Taken together, our results show the existence of specific patterns of histone modifications, which were revealed by analyses of whole fluorescence profiles within 3D-fixed interphase nuclei.
-Our data in Fig. 3 provided information about the spatial organization of the methylated and acetylated histones studied.
+Our data in Figure 3 provided information about the spatial organization of the methylated and acetylated histones studied.
 Application of our methodology, for analysis of whole epigenetic profiles within 3D-fixed interphase nuclei, represents an advanced technology that provides information about spatial organization of chromatin and its specific histone modifications.
-On the other hand, analysis of individual confocal section can also give valuable information about e.g. epigenetic profiles of given genetic element.
-Such an example is shown in Fig. 4B (see figure legend).
+On the other hand, analysis of individual confocal section can also provide valuable information about e.g. epigenetic profiles of a given genetic element.
+Such an example is shown in Figure 4B (see the legend to this figure).
 In our experiments, we also demonstrated by simultaneous visualization of different histone modifications, and by using anti-Suv39H1, that the epigenetic patterns studied did not noticeably intermingle.
-Selected types of histone methylation and acetylation, and Suv39H1 HMT, preferentially occupied distinct nuclear regions, which was also partially documented by our observation of specific epigenetic profiles at centromeric heterochromatin and at both chromosomes X. The main effort of our experiments was to contribute to the topological studies on interphase chromatin, which seems to be non-randomly organized; it was also confirmed for histone modification patterns of interphase nuclei.
+Selected types of histone methylation and acetylation, and Suv39H1 HMT, preferentially occupied distinct nuclear regions, which was also partially documented by our observation of specific epigenetic profiles at centromeric heterochromatin and at both chromosomes X. The main effort of our experiments was to contribute to the topological studies on interphase chromatin, which seems to be non-randomly organized; this was also confirmed for histone modification patterns of interphase nuclei.